nf-core/hicar/docs/output.md

 </details>

 The peaks called ATAC reads (R2 reads) by [MACS2](https://github.com/macs3-project/MACS).

-### TADs and loops
+Different from ATAC-seq peak calling, the ATAC reads in HiCAR is single end.
+By default, the peaks are called by `--no-model` parameter for the R2 reads in BED format.

+### Chromatin interactions

 <details markdown="1">
 <summary>Output files</summary>

 * `MAPSpeak/`
     * `bin*/*`: The annotated TADs and loops.
-    * `*`: The tables of TADs and loops with p-value and fdr.
+    * `*`: The tables of chromatin interactions with p-value and fdr.

 </details>

-The TADs and loops are called by [MAPS](https://pubmed.ncbi.nlm.nih.gov/30986246/).
+The chromatin interactions are called by [MAPS](https://pubmed.ncbi.nlm.nih.gov/30986246/).
-MAPS is a model-based analysis of long-range chromatin interactions.
+MAPS is a model-based analysis of long-range chromatin interactions for `AND` or `XOR` reads.
+`AND` set: bin pairs with `both` ends overlapping two anchors of interaction.
+`XOR` set: bin pairs with one end overlapping one anchor of the interaction.
+It will remove the systematic bias by accessibility.
+By default, the interactions are called by `positive poisson` regression model and then filtered by coverage (default is 12 per bin), fold change (default is 2 times over expected value) and fdr (default is 0.01).

 ### Differential analysis